Gordon Getty

-Gordon Peter Getty (born December 20, 1933) is an American businessman and classical music composer, the fourth child of oil tycoon J. Paul Getty.
-His mother, Ann Rork, was his father's fourth wife.
-When his father died in 1976, Gordon assumed control of Getty's US$ 2 billion trust.
-His net worth was $2.1 billion in September 2020, making him number 391 on the Forbes 400 list of the wealthiest Americans.
+Gordon Peter Getty (born December 20, 1933) is an American businessman and classical music composer as well as a scion of the wealthy Getty family.
+Gordon was the fourth child of the oil tycoon, J. Paul Getty.
+His mother, Ann Rork, was J. Paul's fourth wife.
+When his father died in 1976, Gordon assumed control of Getty's $2 billion trust.
+In March 2026, the Bloomberg Billionaires Index estimated his wealth as $8.15 billion and placed him at number 463 on their list of billionaires worldwide, while the Forbes 400 estimated it at $5.5 billion, making him number 276 on their list of the wealthiest Americans.

 Early life

 Getty was raised in San Francisco, California, where he attended St. Ignatius College Preparatory and the University of San Francisco.
 He also earned a B.A. in music from the San Francisco Conservatory of Music.
 He studied singing with Verna Osborne.

 Career

-He joined the oil business to please his father; however, he eventually sold the family's Getty Oil to Texaco in 1986 for US$10 billion.
-In 1983, Forbes magazine ranked him the richest person in America with a net worth of a little over $2 billion.
-His net worth was cited as $2.1 billion in 2020, making him the 391st richest person in the United States.
+Getty joined the oil business to please his father; however, he eventually sold the family's Getty Oil to Texaco in 1986 for about $10 billion.

 In 2002, Getty founded ReFlow, a company which temporarily purchases shares in mutual funds to save funds taxes and commissions.